BIOTECH 7040 - Application of Next Generation Sequencing

 - Assessment must maintain academic standards.

-Assessment Task Type of Assessment Percentage of Total Hurdle Outcomes being Assessed Approximate Timing Quiz Formative and Summative 5 No 1 Before week 6 Problem selection Formative and Summative 20 No 1, 2 Before week 6 Infographic Summative 10 No 4, 5 Before week 6 E-lab notebook Summative 10 No 3 Before week 13 Poster & video Summative 25 No 2, 4, 5 Before week 13 Report Summative 30 No 2, 4, 5 Before week 13
+Assessment Task Type of Assessment Percentage of Total Hurdle Outcomes being Assessed Approximate Timing Quiz Formative and Summative 5 No 1 Before week 6 Problem based learning Formative and Summative 25 No 1, 2 Before week 6 Infographic Summative 15 No 4, 5 Before week 6 E-lab notebook Summative 10 No 3 Before week 13 Poster & presentation Summative 25 No 2, 4, 5 Before week 13 Scientific Report Summative 20 No 2, 4, 5 Before week 13

-Students will complete a small quiz at the end of the first workshop.
+Students will complete two small quizzes within the first 8 weeks.

-Students will work in small groups to select a scenario from the practical manual, determine the ethical and regulatory requirements to undertake the scenario and determine the feasibility of undertaking the scenario within the semester.
-A 500-word document outlining the choice of scenario will be submitted.
+Students will work in small groups to select a scenario, determine the scientific, ethical and regulatory requirements to undertake the scenario and determine the feasibility of undertaking the scenario within the semester.
+A oral presentation and 1,500-word document outlining the choice of scenario will be submitted.

-Students will prepare a single A4 page infographic and an accompanying 800-word pitching document on the novel application of next generation sequencing to a current or future industry scenario.
+Students will prepare a single A4 page infographic and an accompanying 1,500-word explanatory document on the novel application of next generation sequencing to a current or future industry scenario.

-Students will invidually to prepare a scientific poster and a video to explain their findings from the practical.
+Students will invidually to prepare a scientific poster and present their findings from the practical.
 At a poster presentation day, students will orally present their poster and be asked questions by fellow students and tutors.

-Students will write a scientific report of about 3,000 words explaining the findings from the practical undertaken during the semester.
+Students will write a short, scientific report of about 2,000 words explaining the findings from the practical undertaken during the semester.

 Assessment feedback, usually within 2 weeks, will be given to students after each assessment task.